Exercise and Nutrition for COPD

 - Relax your neck and shoulder muscles.

-- Breathe in for two seconds through your nose, keeping your mouth closed.
+- Breathe in for 2 seconds through your nose, keeping your mouth closed.

-- Breathe out for four seconds through pursed lips.
-If this is too long for you, simply breathe out twice as long as you breathe in.
+- Breathe out for 4 seconds through pursed lips.
+If this is too long for you, simply breathe out for twice as long as you breathe in.

 Use pursed-lip breathing while exercising.
-If you experience shortness of breath, first try slowing your rate of breathing and focus on breathing out through pursed lips.
+If you have shortness of breath, try slowing your rate of breathing and focus on breathing out through pursed lips.